RooneyMcNibNug/sysadmin-resources/README.md

 + [An Overview of Cryptography](https://www.garykessler.net/library/crypto.html) - A very long and thorough "book" highlighting the principles and details of several crypto protocols/systems.
 Lots of math and links.

++ [DigiCert SSL Certificate Installation Instructions & Tutorials](https://www.digicert.com/kb/ssl-certificate-installation.htm) - Some guides to installing SSL/TLS certs (several platforms and OS tutorials).
+Yes, this is DigiCert's own knowledge base articles, but ti should serve as basics for other CAs as well

 + [Common Vulnerability Scoring System Calculator ](https://nvd.nist.gov/vuln-metrics/cvss/v2-calculator) - NIST's Common Vulnerability Scoring System (CVSS) "calc", useful for prioritizing the severity of known vulnerabilities on systems and building a case(s) for patching/acting accordingly.

 + [systemd service sandboxing and security hardening 101](https://www.ctrl.blog/entry/systemd-service-hardening.html) - A blog post run-down on how to handle security configs within systemd.

 + [the cryptopals crypto challenges](https://www.cryptopals.com/) - "This is a different way to learn about crypto than taking a class or reading a book.
 We give you problems to solve.
 They're derived from weaknesses in real-world systems and modern cryptographic constructions."

++ [Hacksplaining](https://www.hacksplaining.com/lessons) - A very nice visual run-through of common vulnerabilities with services to look out for (and some ways to prevent them)

 ## Virtualization
 + [docker for Beginners](https://docker-curriculum.com/) - Decent tutorial for getting started with docker and container configuration/management